-The Aragon Institute of Water has awarded Cadagua, a Ferrovial Agroman's subsidiary, the construction and operation for 20 years of the necessary wastewater treatment infrastructures at Utebo, Zaragoza.
-The project is worth more than 61 million euros.
+- Cadagua has been selected by for the construction and operation for 20 years of wastewater treatment infrastructures in Utebo (Zaragoza) for more than 61 million euros

 - The news infrastructure, designed for a population of 70,000, will start to operate in April 2018